 Corporate social responsibility is the future of business in Arizona.

-From printing companies that are employee owned, to restaurants that are striving toward zero waste, to bookstores that advocate for issues they believe in and law firms that have local purchasing commitment, there are countless ways that local businesses are solving problems in our state and are setting good examples for other business owners.
+From printing companies that are employee owned, to restaurants that are striving toward zero waste, to bookstores that advocate for issues they believe in and farms that are embracing sustainability, there are countless ways that local businesses are solving problems in our state and are setting good examples for other business owners.
 The SOCENT (Social Entrepreneurship) Summit will be a day to hear directly from Arizona entrepreneurs about how and why they decided to create change.
 You'll hear from local business owners who will discuss how operating in a socially responsible matter makes them stand out in their industry.
 Breakout sessions will focus on how to measure the impact your business is making, how to improve it and how to engage employees and citizens with your company.

 As consumers seek out companies whose impact is transparent and aligned with their beliefs, there is much to be gained by your business incorporating elements of social responsibility into your business.
 It’s a way to increase credibility and trust in your brand, create an engaged workforce and attract employees, generate press, attract investors and funders and stand out as a role model in the community.
 Social responsibility is something that every business can incorporate, and small steps can make a big impact.
 Join us at SOCENT Summit to learn how.